• Skip to primary navigation

 While there are several methods to do this one of the most common ways is using powdered sugar.
 Unlike other ingredients, this comes cheap and is also readily available in every kitchen.
 Even if you do not own ready-made powdered sugar, then you can just take some granular sugar and quickly dry grind it in your food processor.

 You have to be careful about the sweetness, though.
+Unless you’re making something like vegetable cake which already uses less sugar, pay attention to how much sugar you’re adding.
 If your frosting is already fairly sweet, or you do not prefer adding more sugar, there are still other options for you.
 The sugar adds much more volume.
 Also, being a dry ingredient enables it to absorb the extra liquid.

 Here are some tips to keep in mind before you begin: